Required Equipment

 Breast Protection

 For some reason breast protection is a sensitive subject in the martial arts, but it remains a very important one for several reasons.
-Here's just one: With breast protection, the male student can grab his female training partner realistically -- something absolutely critical if a woman's training is to be truly effective.
+Here's just one: With breast protection, the male student can grab his female training partner realistically — something absolutely critical if a woman's training is to be truly effective.
 With all that in mind, here are some models that are worn discretely under the uniform and generally work very well.

-Ringside Chest Guard Chest Guard (Support Bra sold separately)
+Ringside Chest Guard Boxing Chest Guards

 Uniforms